$0 Mexico → Spain Work Visa Guide — Quick-Start Checklist

 Spain's 2023 RETA reform replaced the flat-rate contribution system with a graduated scale based on actual net income.
 Previously, autónomos paid a fixed rate regardless of earnings.
 Now, contributions are tiered:

-New autónomos (first registration) receive a flat €80/month rate for the first 12 months (the cuota reducida for new self-employed workers), regardless of income.
+New autónomos (first registration) receive an approximately €80/month rate for the first 12 months (the cuota reducida for new self-employed workers), regardless of income.
 This is a significant incentive for Mexicans newly registering as autónomo for the first time in Spain.

 How to Register: Step-by-Step